christianheine/jorel/README.md

 # JorEl

-JorEl is a lightweight, elegant wrapper for interacting with multiple large language models (LLMs) such as OpenAI, Anthropic, Google, Ollama, and more.
+JorEl is a lightweight, elegant wrapper for interacting with multiple large language models (LLMs) such as OpenAI, Anthropic, Groq, Google, Ollama, and more.
 Designed with simplicity and usability in mind, it provides a unified message format for interacting with different models while remaining lightweight compared to solutions like LangChain.

 ## Features